nchankov/mysql-replica-creator/README.md

 ```
 All other variables are optional and have default values.

-3. Make the script mysql.X.sh executable (it should be already executable, but just in case)
+3. Make the script mysql.8.sh executable (it should be already executable, but just in case)

 4. Run the script and read the status messages:
 ```bash